How Much Does Wisdom Tooth Removal Cost?

 When alternative procedures aren’t suitable, extraction is necessary.
 Fortunately, the process is usually relatively simple and straightforward.

-In most cases, you’ll get a local anesthetic to numb the pain.
+In most cases, you’ll get a local anaesthetic to numb the pain.
 You might also get a dental sedative, which won’t render you wholly unconscious but will help you to stay relaxed and comfortable during the procedure.

 However, most removals involve impacted teeth that have either partially emerged or remain entirely below the gumline.
 In these situations, the surgeon will make an incision in the gumline.
 Additionally, he might need to break the tooth into several pieces in order to remove it from the jaw.